AntoBrandi/Robotics-and-ROS-Learn-by-Doing-Manipulators/README.md

 ### Built With
 This robot is powered by:
-* PC with Ubuntu 20.04 with ROS Noetic
+* PC with Ubuntu 18.04 with ROS Melodic
 * Arduino UNO
 * SG90 Servo Motors (x4)

 And is controlled by:
-* ROS Noetic
+* ROS Melodic

 [![Product Name Screen Shot Real][product-screenshot-real]](https://example.com)